Primary Navigation Mobile

 The VW Transporter needs no introduction from us – it’s the icon of the medium van class, the first to cross the boundary between working vehicle and lifestyle accessory.
 It comes in a wide choice of trim levels, has strong 2.0-litre engines, plenty of safety kit, and forms the basis of the California campervan and the Caravelle people carrier.

 It’s also a great choice if you’re planning to do long-distances, as it’s comfortable and easy to drive – though they can be a little noisy in the cab.
 The Transporter is also the most reliable medium van according to the annual FN50 survey.
-The e-Transporter electric version has a disappointingly short range, but is also excellent to drive.
+The e-Transporter electric version has a disappointingly short range, but was also excellent to drive.

 1. Ford Transit Custom